 By encrypting your internet connection with a VPN service, you can prevent them from using public networks to obtain your company’s data.
 If you’d like to learn more, Secure Thoughts has reviewed three of the best VPNs for WiFi hotspots and provides some additional information about how VPN services can be beneficial to your limited company.

-Passwords are an essential part of everyday internet use since they are the most basic form of protection for online accounts.
+Passwords are an essential part of everyday internet use since they are the most basic form of protection from cyberattacks for online accounts.
 As a company, you’re going to be handling a lot of different accounts and you may even have your clients sign up for an account on your website.

 It’s crucial that you have strong passwords for your limited company.
 One of the major sources of security breaches in 2016, including the hack of Mark Zuckerberg’s accounts, came as a result of weak passwords.